Shelter Dog Meal Donation Count:

 Shutterstock

 Belgian Malinois are highly intelligent and driven dogs naturally curious about their surroundings.
-Frequently used in police and military work, these dogs are known for their ability to assess and investigate new situations quickly.
+Frequently used in police and military work, these dogs are known for their ability to quickly assess and investigate new situations.
 Belgian Malinois are always looking for new challenges, and their curiosity helps them excel in tasks that require focus, problem-solving, and determination.
 Their inquisitive nature makes them ideal for roles in search-and-rescue, detection, and protection, but it also means they need plenty of mental and physical stimulation to stay happy.
 Without enough engagement, their curiosity can lead to restlessness and mischief.

 Airedale Terrier